TMJ Treatment in Winston-Salem

 We will see emergency patients who are new to our office.
 We understand how uncomfortable and life-altering TMJ pain can be.
 Dr. Benton and Dr. Nelson are committed to helping all patients in the Winston-Salem and Piedmont Triad area.
 We will see all emergencies, even if you are not patients of record at our office.

 We are happy to schedule a same-day emergency TMJ evaluations.
-We will rearrange our schedule so you can be seen on the same day that you call.
+We will do our best to rearrange our schedule so you can be seen on the same day that you call.

 What are some of the signs and symptoms of Temporomandibular Joint (TMJ) and Temporomandibular Disorder (TMD) issues?